 Ross Smith, The Aviator

-The arrival of Ross Smith, his brother Keith Smith and mechanics James Bennett and Wally Shiers in Darwin, Australia on the 10th of December 1919 was greeted with ecstatic admiration.
+The arrival of Ross Smith, his brother Keith Smith and mechanics James Bennett and Wally Shiers in Darwin, Australia on the 10 December 1919 was greeted with ecstatic admiration.
 The early twentieth century was a period of great interest in the developing technology of aviation and consequently, the high esteem for Australian pilots had escalated dramatically.
 The famous 'air race challenge' was a competition for Australian aviators to fly from London to Australia in thirty days or less.
 Upon completing the challenge in twenty-eight days, Ross and Keith were knighted within two weeks of their arrival in Australia with their deeds recognised internationally.
 The Australian Government awarded the four men with £10 000 as their prize.
 It was an incredible achievement which demonstrated the fearlessness and navigation skills of the pilots.
 Only one other contestant of the challenge reached Australia with the race proving fatal to two crews.

 Ross Smith was an inspiration to young Australians of the period.
-He received his education at Queen’s College in North Adelaide and was an excellent horse rider, a skill he learned on Mutorrow Station, where his father worked.
+He received his education at Queen’s College in North Adelaide and was an excellent horse rider, a skill he learned on Mutooroo Station, near Cockburn, South Australia, where his father worked.
 His sense of leadership and military prowess made him a perfect candidate to represent Australia at Gallipoli.
 He was transferred from the1st Light Horse Brigade 1st Machine Gun Squadron to No 1 Squadron Australian Flying Corps on 24 Oct 1916.
 By 1917 he was serving as a pilot.
 A Vickers-Vimy aircraft which was too late to see service in the Great War was used in the race, equipped with extra fuel tankage.

 Preparation of the Memorial

 Ross Smith and Jim Bennet were tragically killed during a test flight in England on 13 April 1922 in preparation for a round-the-world trip.
 Keith Smith fortunately had missed the test flight.

 A verdict of misadventure was returned (Daily Herald, 17 April 1922).